New Time Integrators and Capabilities in SUNDIALS Versions 6.2.0-7.4.0: New Features

 In SUNDIALS v7.3.0, we have added support for user control of the damping parameter and AA acceleration space size (depth) through the user-supplied callback functions in Listings \ref{lst:aa_damping} and \ref{lst:aa_depth}, respectively.
 These new callback functions supply users with the necessary information to apply recently developed approaches for adaptively selecting the damping and depth parameters across solver iterations.
 For example, the methods presented in \cite{evans2020proof} and \cite{chen2024non} for selecting the damping strength based on the predicted benefit of acceleration (gain) or minimizing the nonlinear residual, respectively, showed notable improvements over using a fixed damping value.
 Methods for adapting the acceleration space size have also demonstrated better convergence compared to using a fixed depth.
 In \cite{pollock2021anderson} a heuristic approach based on the residual magnitude is employed while \cite{pollock2023filtering} presents a filtering method to control the condition number of the least-squares problem.

-When applying KINSOL to a nonlinear diffusion problem relevant to fusion plasma applications \cite{gardner2024towards}, variations of the approaches from \cite{evans2020proof} and \cite{pollock2021anderson} showed increased iteration robustness and reduced iteration counts compared to a relaxed fixed-point iteration and matched or bested the results from AA with fixed iteration delay, damping, and depth parameters selected using Bayesian optimization.
+When applying KINSOL to a nonlinear diffusion problem relevant to fusion plasma applications in \cite{gardner2024towards} and using the new features noted above, variations of the approaches from \cite{evans2020proof} and \cite{pollock2021anderson} showed increased iteration robustness and reduced iteration counts compared to a relaxed fixed-point iteration and matched or bested the results from AA with fixed iteration delay, damping, and depth parameters selected using Bayesian optimization.